Zeeee11/docs/docs/chatbot/commands/default/sraffle.md

 ### Example Output

 ```
-PogChamp a Raffle has begun for 500 points PogChamp it will end in 100 Seconds.
+PogChamp a Raffle has begun for ZEEEE Mug PogChamp it will end in 100 Seconds.
 Enter by typing "!join" OpieOP
 ```